 Getting a puppy is exciting because you're bringing home an adorable new companion and family member.
-It'll be important to feed them the right foods, learn about what to expect, and to train them properly.
+It'll be important to feed them the right foods, learn about what to expect, socialize, and to train them properly.

 Potty training can be daunting, tiring, and time-consuming.
 All these things make first-time puppy owners nervous and can even lead to puppy blues.
 Potty training puppies is by far the hardest step of housebreaking your new family member because they'll pee and poo where they shouldn't for the first couple of times.
 Luckily, it can be made easy with a few simple steps.